-The successful short listed applicants will workshop their ideas in a group setting under the guidance of top industry professionals and genre experts which this year includes BAFTA-nominated UK producer Jack Tarling (God’s Own Country; Await Further Instructions) who is joined again by horror icon Barbara Crampton, director (THE RANGER) and producer (PSYCHOPATHS) Jenn Wexler and Queensbury Pictures’ Giles Edwards.
+The successful shortlisted applicants will workshop their ideas in a group setting under the guidance of top industry professionals and genre experts.
+Among this year’s panel are two-for-the-price-of-one directors The Soska Sisters, producer Jen Handorff (Prevenge, The Chamber), novelist and critic Kim Newman, and Queensbury Pictures’ Giles Edwards.

-The NEW BLOOD networking and workshop event will be held at on Thursday 23rd August, the opening day of this year’s festival, in a Central London venue.
-Applications are open from Wed 4 July.
-The deadline is Thurs 2 August.
-All successful applicants will be notified by 9th August.
+The New Blood networking and workshop event will be held at on Thursday 23rd August, the opening day of this year’s festival, in a Central London venue

 Interested?
 Good.
 Now read the terms and conditions first HERE.
 Boring we know, but important.